ThePhD/future_cxx/papers/source/C - typeof.md

 > The `sizeof` operator yields the size (in bytes) of its operand, which may be an expression or the parenthesized name of a type. **The size is determined from the type of the operand.**
 > — [N2573, Programming Languages C - Working Draft, §6.5.3.4 The `sizeof` and `_Alignof` operators, Semantics](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2573.pdf)

 Any implementation that can process `sizeof("foo")` is already doing `sizeof(typeof("foo"))` internally.
 This feature is the most "existing practice"-iest feature to be proposed to the C Standard, possibly in the entire history of the C standard.
-The feature was also mentioned in an "extension round up" paper that went over the state of C Extensions in 2007[^N1229].
-Typeof was also considered an important extension[^N1267].
+The feature was also mentioned in an "extension round up" paper that went over the state of C Extensions in 2007[^N1229]. `typeof` was also considered an important extension during the discussion of that paper, but nobody brought forth the paper previously to make it a reality[^N1267].

+Notes:

+- Use direct semantic wording to say attributes/qualifiers are kept, or everything is stripped
+- Take the keyword space, rather than note?
+- Make sure to clarify unevaluated contexts
+- NAMING: qual_typeof and unqual_typeof (also avoids stepping on implementers)

-## Corner cases: Types and VLAs
+## Corner cases: Variably-Modified Types and VLAs

 [Putting a normal or VLA-type computation results in an idempotent](https://godbolt.org/z/3hqr6x) type computation that simply yields that type in most implementations that support the feature.
 If the compiler supports Variable Length Arrays, then `__typeof` -- if it is similar to GCC, Clang, tcc, and others -- then it is already supported with these semantics.
 These semantics also match how `sizeof` would behave (computing the expression or having an internal placeholder "VLA" type), so we propagate that same ability in an identical manner.

 Notably, this is how current implementations evaluate the semantics as well.
+Note that the standard claims that whether or not any computation done for Variably Modified Types -- with side effects -- is actually unspecified behavior, so there's no additional guarantees about the evaluation for such types.